jojobear2020/PyBer_Analysis/README.md

 * The higher the population density, the more demand we see in ride-sharing services.
+This could be explained by the fact that urban areas generally have fewer people that have cars, which leads to higher ride-sharing demand.

-* More rides generally lead to lower average cost.
+* More rides/higher service demand generally lead to lower average fare cost per ride/driver.

  ![](https://github.com/jojobear2020/PyBer_Analysis/blob/master/Analysis/pyber_fare_summary.png)